-A copy of this Red Herring Prospectus is being filed electronically with SEBI at cfddil@sebi.gov.in, in accordance with the instructions issued by the SEBI on March 27, 2020, in relation to "Easing of Operational Procedure - Division of Issues and Listing - CFD", and has also been uploaded on the SEBI intermediary portal at https://siportal.sebi.gov.in as specified in Regulation 25(8) of the SEBI ICDR Regulations and the SEBI circular no. SEBI/HO/CFD/DIL1/CIR/P/2018/011 dated January 19, 2018.
+A copy of the Draft Red Herring Prospectus was filed electronically with SEBI at cfddil@sebi.gov.in, in accordance with the instructions issued by the SEBI on March 27, 2020, in relation to "Easing of Operational Procedure - Division of Issues and Listing - CFD", and was uploaded on the SEBI intermediary portal at https://siportal.sebi.gov.in as specified in Regulation 25(8) of the SEBI ICDR Regulations and the SEBI circular no. SEBI/HO/CFD/DIL1/CIR/P/2018/011 dated January 19, 2018.

-A copy of this Red Herring Prospectus, along with the material contracts and documents would be delivered for filing in accordance with Section 32 of the Companies Act, 2013, and a copy of the Prospectus required to be filed in accordance with Section 26 of the Companies Act, 2013 would be delivered for filing with the RoC at its office.
+A copy of the Red Herring Prospectus, along with the material contracts and documents required to be filed was delivered to the RoC in accordance with Section 32 of the Companies Act, 2013, and a copy of this Prospectus required to be filed in accordance with Section 26 of the Companies Act, 2013 would be delivered for filing with the RoC at its office.